 Figure 1 illustrates the high level decomposed control model for OpenFlow versus H.248.

-It may be observed that both models largely overlap and consider identical scopes related to the network "packet forwarding plane" and the separation line between controlling and controlled entity.
+Both architecture models are similar in terms of layer separation (a control layer and a bearer plane or forwarding plane) and the positioning of the protocol (H.248 and OpenFlow) as the communication mechanism between the two layers.

+The internal components of each model (contexts, terminations and descriptors in H.248 and flow tables in OpenFlow) have in general very different dynamics and life cycles.

 For completeness, Figure 2 depicts the correspondent ForCES model versus H.248.
 There are actually similar observations and conclusions as in case of OpenFlow.